verekia/js-stack-from-scratch/tutorial/08-bootstrap-jss/README.md

 export default Nav
 ```

 There is something new here, `handleNavLinkClick`.
-One issue I encountered using Bootstrap's `navbar` in an SPA is that clicking on a link of mobile does not collapse the menu, and does not scroll back to the top of the page.
+One issue I encountered using Bootstrap's `navbar` in an SPA is that clicking on a link on mobile does not collapse the menu, and does not scroll back to the top of the page.
 This is a great opportunity to show you an example of how you would integrate some jQuery / Bootstrap-specific code in your app:

 ```js
 const handleNavLinkClick = () => {